-Students whose research will deal with human subjects in any capacity should make sure to tell the SIR's member of the IRB as soon as possible.
+Students whose research will deal with human subjects in any capacity contact the SIR office ASAP.
 This will avoid surprises and delays later on.
 Preparing the next stage of research will also go more smoothly if this path is determined at the outset.